Synixe/Documents/constitution.md

 # Section 1 - Name

-The name of this organization shall be "Synixe Gaming Community", in shorthand and hereby refered to as "Synixe".
+The name of this organization shall be "Synixe Gaming Community", in shorthand and hereby referred to as "Synixe".

 <hr/>

 # Section 2 - Purpose

 The purpose of Synixe is to provide a relaxed, fair and organized environment for an online commmunity.
-This constitution shall be used to keep the organization commited to that goal and shall not be changed in such a way that compromises that core value.
+This constitution shall be used to keep the organization committed to that goal and shall not be changed in such a way that compromises that core value.

 <hr/>

 # Section 3 - Definitions

 #### Rule
-An explicit regulation or principale governing the conduct of the organization's members.
+An explicit regulation or principal governing the conduct of the organization's members.

 #### Resolution
 A proposed action needing authorization from the Executive Board.